dimagi/commcare-hq/docs/js-guide/static-files.rst

 Image files generally stay as-is.
 The only "dynamic" images come from file attachments in our database.

-As of this writing, we don't compile our JavaScript from a higher level scripting language, although Webpack offers ways to do this easily.

 Due to their static natures, the primary objective when working with static files is to make as few requests as possible to them during page load.
 We aim to combine static files into one larger, minified file whenever possible.